chaitanya-mwa/dockercompose/README.md

 sudo rsync -vza --stats --progress root@51.255.67.13:/home/fm/http/default/ fm/http/default

-download the data for the mysql from the backup server create the envDev file for compose
+download the data for the mysql from the backup server create the envDev file for compose (also an empty env as common.yml needs it)

+docker-machine create fm-local

 cd fm/server/compose
 docker-compose --x-networking -f dev.yml up -d